makerdao/sai/README.md

-   air             get the amount of backing collateral axe             get the liquidation penalty fit             get the SKR settlement price fix             get the SAI settlement price fog             get the amount of skr pending liquidation gem             get the collateral token hat             get the debt ceiling hat             get the liquidation ratio ice             get the good debt ink             get how much skr collateral in a cup joy             get the amount of surplus sai lad             get the owner of a cup off             is the tub caged? per             get the current entry price (skr per gem) pie             get the amount of raw collateral ray             parse and display a 36-decimal fixed-point number sai             get the sai token sin             get the sin token sin             get the sin token skr             get the skr token tab             get how much debt in a cup
+   air             get the amount of backing collateral axe             get the liquidation penalty cup             show the cup info fit             get the SKR settlement price fix             get the SAI settlement price fog             get the amount of skr pending liquidation gem             get the collateral token hat             get the debt ceiling ice             get the good debt ink             get how much skr collateral in a cup joy             get the amount of surplus sai lad             get the owner of a cup mat             get the liquidation ratio off             is the tub caged? per             get the current entry price (skr per gem) pie             get the amount of raw collateral ray             parse and display a 36-decimal fixed-point number sai             get the sai token sin             get the sin token skr             get the skr token tab             get how much debt in a cup